bsouthga/stataHC/Readme.md

 ## Package Info

-`stataHC` is a new command for [Stata](http://www.stata.com/) that allows the automatic generation of [highcharts](http://www.highcharts.com/) 2d plots fully contained in a single html file that can be dragged into any browser.
+`stataHC` is a new command for [Stata](http://www.stata.com/) that allows the automatic generation of [highcharts](http://www.highcharts.com/) interactive 2d plots fully contained in a single html file that can be dragged into any browser.

 #### Example Usage